Linrena/Cloud-Bank/README.md

 In our previous scenario, we used a couple of container images that had already been created and were waiting for our use in the Docker Hub Community.
 But what if you are looking to run a workload that is not currently available there?
 In this scenario, we will walk through the steps to create your own Docker images.

-### 1. Install and run Mean Stack

-## Scenario Two (replace GitLab): Migrate your app to LinuxONE

-In our previous scenario, we used a couple of container images that had already been created and were waiting for our use in the Docker Hub Community.
-In this scenario we will deploy a multi-container application.
-The components of the docker-compose file can be built from scratch or pre-existing containers can be used from Docker Hub.
 This time we will go through the process of migrating an existing docker-compose.yaml from another architecture to the LinuxONE architecture.

 ### 1. Obtain the MEAN stack Docker components from GitHub